pingcap/docs-cn/follower-read.md

     - If the estimated result of a read request is greater than or equal to the value of [`tidb_adaptive_closest_read_threshold`](/system-variables.md#tidb_adaptive_closest_read_threshold-new-in-v630), TiDB prefers to select a replica in the same availability zone for read operations.
 To avoid unbalanced distribution of read traffic across availability zones, TiDB dynamically detects the distribution of availability zones for all online TiDB and TiKV nodes.
 In each availability zone, the number of TiDB nodes whose `closest-adaptive` configuration takes effect is limited, which is always the same as the number of TiDB nodes in the availability zone with the fewest TiDB nodes, and the other TiDB nodes automatically read from the leader replica.
 For example, if TiDB nodes are distributed across 3 availability zones (A, B, and C), where A and B each contains 3 TiDB nodes and C contains only 2 TiDB nodes, the number of TiDB nodes whose `closest-adaptive` configuration takes effect in each availability zone is 2, and the other TiDB node in each of the A and B availability zones automatically selects the leader replica for read operations.
     - If the estimated result of a read request is less than the value of [`tidb_adaptive_closest_read_threshold`](/system-variables.md#tidb_adaptive_closest_read_threshold-new-in-v630), TiDB can only select the leader replica for read operations.

+- When the value of `tidb_replica_read` is set to `learner`, TiDB reads data from the learner replica.
+If there is no learner replica in the Region, TiDB returns an error.

 <CustomContent platform="tidb">

 > **Note:**